vadim-heyworld/frau-schmidt/prompts/tms/style_guide.md

-We follow PSR-12 for PHP code style.
+We ALWAYS follow PSR-12 for PHP code style.

-Additionaly we:
+We also ALWAYS:
 - Force array element indentation with 4 spaces
 - Forbid `array(...)`
 - Force whitespace after a type cast